waku-org/specs/standards/application/messaging-api.md

 - It subscribes to [FILTER](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md) or [RELAY](https://github.com/vacp2p/rfc-index/blob/0277fd0c4dbd907dfb2f0c28b6cde94a335e1fae/waku/standards/core/11/relay.md) and marks messages as `received` when detected.
 - It periodically queries [STORE](../standards/core/store.md) and marks messages as `stored` when available.

-This operation MUST be initiated if either of the following conditions is met:
+This operation MUST be initiated if any of the following conditions is met:
 - Either `storeConfirmation` or `filterConfirmation` is set to `true` and `confirmContentTopics` is provided.
 - The `Subscribe API` has been initiated for one or more `contentTopics`.
+- The `Send API` has been used for successfully sending messages.

-The recurring [STORE](../standards/core/store.md) query MUST prioritize the `storeNodes` specified in the initial configuration over other available nodes.
+The recurring [STORE](../standards/core/store.md) query MUST prioritize nodes in the following order:
+1. `storeNodes` specified in the `Initial Configuration`,
+2. `preferredServiceNodes` if provided, and then
+3. Nodes that are available through network discovery.

-These queries SHOULD occur once every 3 seconds for all `confirmContentTopics` provided in the initial configuration, or for those topics for which the `Subscribe API` has been triggered.
+These queries SHOULD occur once every 3 seconds.
+The queries apply to all `confirmContentTopics` provided in the `Initial Configuration`, as well as those topics for which the `Subscribe API` has been triggered, or for the `message hashes` (computed as per the [MESSAGE](https://github.com/vacp2p/rfc-index/blob/8ee2a6d6b232838d83374c35e2413f84436ecf64/waku/standards/core/14/message.md#deterministic-message-hashing) specification) of successfully sent messages via the `Send API`.

 Furthermore, if the node’s health status transitions to `unhealthy` (as defined by the `Health API`), the periodic [STORE](../standards/core/store.md) query MUST be halted,